Modern Fertility offers a home hormone test for women that purportedly gives you a window into your fertility to help you plan for the future.

 You’ll also receive general health information related to your hormones.
 The test can tell you if you have indicators for thyroid disorders or polycystic ovary syndrome, two conditions that affect your ability to have a healthy pregnancy.

-We learned from a Modern Fertility customer representative that the company also offers one-on-one consultations with a fertility nurse for those who want help interpreting their results.
+The company also offers one-on-one consultations with a fertility nurse for those who want help interpreting their results.
 Webinars (known as “Egginars”) are also available for further support.

-At the time of writing, the Modern Fertility test can be purchased off the company website for $159.
+The Modern Fertility test can be purchased off the company website for $159.
 The test isn’t currently available outside the United States, and it’s not available in New York, New Jersey, and Rhode Island.

 The company offers a 24-hour refund policy after purchase and won’t accept returns after that point.
 If you make any mistakes while taking your test—such as packaging the sample before it is fully dry—you can contact the company, and it will most likely send you a new one.